 Identify and develop new programs to address the full range of climate impacts, especially those that impact important Vermont industries, including drought, less or irregular snowfall, and shorter or irregular sugaring season.

-Complete a Statewide climate change impact assessment for Vermont’s commercial sector and natural resource based industries including but not limited to the ski, sugaring, and logging industries.￼
+Complete a Statewide climate change impact assessment for Vermont’s commercial sector and natural resource based industries including but not limited to the ski, sugaring, and logging industries.